oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/6-insight-in-data.md

 Data insights process starts automatically when you use Data Analysis application, therefore you may already have insights captured if you have completed previous labs.
-Data insights can be started manually as you wil learn in this lab.
+Data insights can also be started manually as you wil learn in this lab.

 In this lab we will investigate few sample insights produced by the tool.
 We will learn how to interpret it and will cross-check with manual